alangrainger/share-note/README.md

 If you want to force the theme CSS to update, use the command `Force re-upload of all data for this note`.

+### Let readers save your note

+Turn on **Include Markdown source in shared notes** in the plugin settings and your shared pages get a **💾 Save note** button.
+A reader with Obsidian and the Share Note plugin can click it to save a copy of the note straight into their own vault, images included.
+It is off by default because the Markdown source shows things the rendered page hides, such as frontmatter and `%% comments %%`.
+Encrypted notes keep the source encrypted.
+You can override it per note with a `share_source` checkbox property.
+See [the docs](https://docs.note.sx/notes/save-note) for details.

 ---

 ## Encryption